Naperville Car Accident Lawyers

 - Fatal crashes peak on Sundays in the early a.m.

 If you are in an accident, it is important to obtain legal representation quickly so your attorney can gather crucial evidence.
 Contact The Collins Law Firm today at (630) 527-1595, extension 221 for Shawn Collins or extension 226 for Edward Manzke, to schedule a free consultation with an experienced member of our legal team.
 We fight to get the best results for all of our clients who have been injured in auto accidents, as well as many other types of personal injuries.
-To find out about the other kinds of cases we handle please click Here.For More Information
+Call us and let our top-rated, Naperville car accident lawyers get to work for you.For More Information